Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

 For the remainder of the section, we will set the notation that will appear in the rest of the paper.
-We define the theta and elliptic Gamma functions (\cite{Ruij}) as follows:
+We define the theta function and elliptic gamma function~\cite{Ruij} as follows

 Note the elliptic gamma function is symmetric in $p$ and $q$.
-The theta-Pochhammer symbol (a generalization of the $q$-Pochhammer symbol) is defined, for $m \geq 0$, as
+The theta-Pochhammer symbol (a generalization of the $q$-Pochhammer symbol) is defined, for $m \ge 0$, as

-As is usual in this area, presence of multiple arguments before the semicolon (inside theta or elliptic Gamma functions) will mean multiplication.
-To wit:
+As is customary in this area, presence of multiple arguments before the semicolon (inside theta or elliptic gamma functions) will mean multiplication.
+To wit